MuhammedBassem/VirusTotal/README.md

   * This repo "VirusTotal" works in a very simple way to execute commands or script lines and takes one of the four things IP or Domain or URL or Hash from the user and analysis      it on their website then takes this the result and print it to the user.

   * One good feature in this repo "VirusTotal" is that it takes four things IP or Domain or URL or Hash, not just one of them.
-  * In this repo "VirusTotal"  I used their API private key that was given to me when I signed up on their.
+  * In this repo "VirusTotal"  I used their API private key that was given to me when I signed up on their site.

 # Requirements